Find Affordable College Courses

 86 Yearly Graduations

 The most popular school in the United States for nutrition students seekinga master's degree is University of Bridgeport.
 Each year, around 4,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $32,860 per year, while in-state graduate students, on average, pay $19,096 per year.
-During the 2020-2021 academic year, 86 people received their master's degree in nutrition from UBridgeport.
-About 90% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 86 people received their master's degree in nutrition from UBridgeport.
+Of these students, 89% were women and 17% were members of underrepresented racial-ethnic groups.
+Data shows that UBridgeport graduates that hold this degree go on to make a median salary of $53,540.

 #3